HoerTech-gGmbH/openMHA/INSTALLATION.md

 ## II.
 Mac installation with Homebrew

+(Note: If you upgrade an older version of openMHA (up to 4.17.0), which used a pkg installer instead of Homebrew, then you need to remove the old version first.
+See the next section on "Uninstalling openMHA on Mac".)

 Install and update Homebrew.
 Instructions can be found at https://brew.sh.

 Install openMHA with the following command: